palewire/django-calaccess-technical-documentation/docs/contribute/calaccess_website.rst

 This walkthrough is for developers who want to contribute to :doc:`/apps/calaccess_downloads_site`, a open-source archive of campaign-finance and lobbying-disclosure data from the California Secretary of State's :doc:`CAL-ACCESS </calaccess>` database.

-It will show you how to install the source code of this application to fix bugs, develop new features and administer an archive.
+It will show you how to install the source code of this application to fix bugs, develop new features and deploy an archive to the Internet using Amazon Web Services.

 ---------------